Kazuto Ioka

-Kazuto Ioka (井岡 一翔, Ioka Kazuto) is a Japanese professional boxer.
-He is the first male Japanese boxer and fourth Asian to be a four-weight world champion, having held the unified WBA and WBC mini-flyweight titles between 2011 and 2012, the WBA (Regular) light-flyweight title from 2012 to 2014, the WBA flyweight title from 2015 to 2017, and the WBO super-flyweight title from 2019 to 2023.
-As of December 2020, he is ranked as the world’s fourth-best active super-flyweight by BoxRec, and third by The Ring magazine and the Transnational Boxing Rankings Board.
-He is also ranked as the world's ninth-best boxer, pound for pound, by The Ring.
+Kazuto Ioka (井岡 一翔, Ioka Kazuto) is a Japanese professional boxer who held the unified WBA and WBC mini-flyweight titles between 2011 and 2012, the WBA (Regular) light-flyweight title from 2012 to 2014, the WBA flyweight title from 2016 to 2017, having previously held the WBA (Regular) flyweight title from 2015 to 2016, and the WBO super-flyweight title from 2019 to 2023, and the WBA super-flyweight title from 2023 to 2024.

 Amateur career

 Kazuto Ioka is the nephew of flyweight champion Hiroki Ioka.
 Kazuto asked his father to teach him how to box as a teenager.
 His father, Kazunori Ioka, would continue training him through his amateur and professional career.
-Ioka amassed a record of 95-10 as an amateur, winning six national high school tournaments along the way.
+Ioka amassed a record of 95–10 as an amateur, winning six national high school tournaments along the way.
 He reached the semifinals of the 2008 King's Cup, an amateur boxing tournament held in Thailand, before losing to Amnat Ruenroeng.
 Ioka joined Tokyo Agricultural University, hoping to represent his country in the 2008 Olympics but he would fall short on the qualifiers.